Tubbz-alt/php-parser/README.md

 #### Multiple regex particle

-`m_regex` matches many groups of characters in a single regular expression and passes the matched groups to the `handler`.
+`mRegex` matches many groups of characters in a single regular expression and passes the matched groups to the `handler`.
 Each group in a regular expression is the expression defined between `()`.

-The difference with `regex` is that `m_regex` expects to match more than one group, so the parameter received by the `handler` is an array of strings containing one string for each matched group, in the same order they were matched in the regular expression.
+The difference with `regex` is that `mRegex` expects to match more than one group, so the parameter received by the `handler` is an array of strings containing one string for each matched group, in the same order they were matched in the regular expression.

 To match and expect just one string in the `handler` use the `regex` particle instead.

-`m_regex` particle uses [PHP regular expressions](http://php.net/manual/en/function.preg-match.php) to search for patterns.
+`mRegex` particle uses [PHP regular expressions](http://php.net/manual/en/function.preg-match.php) to search for patterns.

 Example: